jonasoesch/p9/paper.md

 This view of things is reinforced by most of the research that is being conducted around data.
 Much of it is focused on how to store, process and interpret the ever larger amounts of data.
 And while these researchers push the boundaries of what is technologically possible, human capabilities remain painfully  limited within narrow boundaries.
 It is obvious how this situation leads some to conclude that we need to either augment the human brain through technology [TODO:source] or to remove the human from the loop entirely.
 [TODO:source].

 User interface design in general and data visualization in particular have traditionally taken the role of the mediator between the two worlds.
 Visualization research has extensively explored how to maximize the data that can be communicated to humans.
 They have faced limitations like available pixels on the screen and the perceptual and cognitive abilities of people.
 Much of the thinking in the field is focused on not wasting these precious resources.
-It is epitomized in recommendations like "maximizing the data-to-ink ratio". [@Tufte-01:visualdisplay] and in observations like this: "The visual system provides a very high-bandwidth channel to our brains". [@Munzner-15:visualizationanalysis, p.
-6]
+It is epitomized in recommendations like "maximizing the data-to-ink ratio" [@Tufte-01:visualdisplay]. and in observations like this: "The visual system provides a very high-bandwidth channel to our brains" [@Munzner-15:visualizationanalysis, p.
+6].

 We argue that it is precisely this narrow focus on maximizing data throughput that has alienated the regular person from data.
 This is because feeding a person the maximum amount of data possible comes at a cost.
 While the visual system and the brain might be able to process a surprisingly high amount of information, it puts a lot of strain on them.
 A researcher who is driven by the prospect of finding answers to his questions in the data will probably have a high tolerance to put up with this.
 But even for them, data analysis is a fatiguing task.